Can parents see internet history on wifi

 How Do I Hide My Browsing History From My Parents?

-To hide your browsing history, you will need to use a browser that doesn’t save it or use incognito.
+To hide your browsing history, you must use a browser that doesn’t save it or use incognito.
 It is impossible to completely hide your browsing history from your parents if you use their WiFi.

 Can Someone on the Same WiFi See Your History?

 Yes, someone on the same WiFi as you can see your browsing history using a router with logging capabilities.
-Most routers have this capability, but it may be turned off by default.
-You will need to check your router’s documentation to see how to enable logging.
+Most routers have this capability but may be turned off by default.
+You must check your router’s documentation to see how to enable logging.

 Can the Administrator See Deleted History?

 A network administrator can see deleted history using a router with logging capabilities.
-Most routers have this capability, but it may be turned off by default.
+Most routers have this capability but may be turned off by default.
 You can review the documentation of wifi extender or router.